This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 United States Air Force Joint Base Elmendorf-Richardson

-Several military sites in Alaska used asbestos throughout the facilities, which put military and civilian workers at risk for exposure.
-Elmendorf Air Force Base is one of these and it used a lot of asbestos in areas including vehicles and aircraft, electronics, insulation and other building materials, and in especially high quantities in the powerhouse on the base.
+Several military sites in Alaska used asbestos in buildings and facilities, which put military and civilian workers at risk for exposure.
+Elmendorf Air Force Base is one of these.
+A lot of asbestos was used in multiple areas including vehicles and aircraft, electronics, insulation and other building materials, and in especially high quantities in the power station on the base.